sunaku/tork/README.markdown

 MiniTest 1.3.2 and newer contain a bug where `minitest/autorun` won't run any tests if someone calls `Kernel#exit` explicitly or simply loads a library (such as RSpec) which makes the call implicitly.
-Use Tork 19.0.2+ to avoid this problem or [apply this patch to the rspec-core library]( https://github.com/seattlerb/minitest/pull/183 ) to fix the problem.
+Use Tork 19.0.2+ to avoid this problem or [apply this patch to the minitest library]( https://github.com/seattlerb/minitest/pull/183/files ) to fix the problem.

 ### With RSpec